-The $140B global publishing industry has been navigating digital disruption for at least two decades.
-EdTech’s $160B+ market today will more than double by 2025, dwarfing the publishing market at large.
+The Top 100 Global Publishers generate over $70B of revenue, about half of the $140B global publishing market.
+Beyond the complexities of defining 'publishing' and segmenting 'education', EdTech's $160B+ market today will more than double by 2025, dwarfing the publishing market at large.

 The $140B global publishing industry has been navigating digital disruption for at least two decades now.
 Then along came COVID-19, an unwelcome accelerant to the competitive environment for analog incumbents.
 Students, parents, educators, entrepreneurs and politicians alike are looking to innovation and technology for new ways to reduce cost, improve access and outcomes, and deliver a more customized learning experience.
 This was the case before COVID-19 and will only accelerate in whatever new shape the global education market takes as we transition to the new normal.

 The screenshot below, from HolonIQ’s Global Intelligence Platform, shows 100 of the largest global publishers, each circle a single publisher sized by revenue and colored by country of company headquarters.
 Our Analytics Studio visualizes our machine learning models that estimate organization revenue and size global markets.